Unfortunately, it's necessary to understand war vocabulary if you want to follow the news or study history in English.

-This page will give the basic meanings of several different categories of military vocabulary:
+This page gives the basic meanings of several different categories of military vocabulary:

 The words below are nouns (n.) unless they have a note that they are adjectives (adj.) or verbs (vb.).
 Many have a singular form ending in ‘y’ with a plural ending in ‘-ies’: ally/allies, army/armies, enemy/enemies, navy/navies, sentry/sentries, etc.